yusphul/File-conversion/README.md

 # File Conversion Service Architecture

+## A capstone presentation for MSIS at Minot State Univerty

 ## Overview
 This document outlines the architecture of a serverless file conversion service designed to automatically convert documents to different formats upon upload.
 The service utilizes various AWS services to handle file uploads, conversions, and notifications.